-Storing leftover gumbo promptly keeps it safe to eat for later meals because cold temperatures slow spoilage.
-The U.S. Department of Agriculture recommends placing leftovers in the refrigerator or freezer within two hours.
-If you are serving the gumbo outdoors, where temperatures can reach 90 degrees Fahrenheit or above, store leftovers within one hour.
-If your pot of gumbo sits out longer, it is better to throw it away to prevent illness from eating spoiled food.
+If you're serving the gumbo outdoors, where temperatures can reach 90 degrees Fahrenheit or more, store leftovers within one hour.
+If your pot of gumbo sits out longer, it's better to throw it away to prevent illness from eating spoiled food.

 Spoilage Time Tables

 Even properly stored food will go bad eventually.
 Eating your gumbo within the safe period prevents spoilage and reduces the risk of getting sick.
 Refrigerated gumbo made with shellfish or chicken is safe to eat for one or two days, and gumbo made with ham or sausage keeps refrigerated for about one week.